pepmartinez/keuss-server/README.md

 * `namespaces`: the queue namespaces to connect to; they define instances of keuss queue factories, and follow this schema:
   * `factory`: the keuss queue factory to use
   * `disable`: whether to disable it, defaults to false
   * `config`: the keuss config for the queue factory.
-Tehre is a difference with plain keuss, however: the `config.stats` and `config.signaller` should be strings, referring to factories declared inside `stats` and  `signallers`.
+There is a difference with plain keuss, however: the `config.stats` and `config.signaller` should be strings, referring to factories declared inside `stats` and  `signallers`.
 Alternatively, the keuss way (passing a factory object) is also allowed

 keuss-server allows all backend types offered by keuss v1.4.0: redis-list, redis-ordered, mongo-simple, mongo-pipeline and mongo-persistent.
 However, the pipeline-specific operations are not yet supported by keuss-server